Eevee uses Shadow Mapping techniques to properly shadow the light coming directly from light objects.

-The Soft Shadows method is not physically based and will not match Cycles for very large lamps.
+The Soft Shadows method is not physically based and will not match Cycles for very large lights.

-A 512px cubemap is 6 x 512 x 512 pixels in it.
+A 512 px cubemap has 6 x 512 x 512 pixels in it.
 Tweaking the Size parameters can have a big impact on memory consumption and performance.

-Distance from the light object at which the shadow map starts and ends.
+- Distance from the light object at which the shadow map starts and ends.
 Any object before this distance will not appear to cast shadows.
-Clip End will only appear for sun lamps.
+Clip End will only appear for sun lights.

-Size of the filter applied to the shadow map.
-This filter size is independent from the shadow map resolution.
+- Size of the filter applied to the shadow map.
+This filter size is independent of the shadow map resolution.
 Higher filter size can have a big impact on performance.
 There is a maximum cap to filter size (in pixels) that depends on shadow resolution.

 - Bleed Bias

-This type of shadows exists to fix light leaking caused by Bias or shadow map undersampling.
-They uses the depth buffer to find occluders (just like Screen Space Reflections).
-However, exactly like Screen Space Reflections, they suffer from the same limitations: unknown object thickness, effect disappearing at screen edges.
+This type of shadow exists to fix light leaking caused by bias or shadow map undersampling.
+It uses the depth buffer to find occluders (just like Screen Space Reflections).
+However, just like Screen Space Reflections it suffers from the same limitations, namely, unknown object thickness and effect disappearing at screen edges.

 The distance of action of Contact Shadows should remain quite small.
 They are not accurate enough to shadow the entire scene.

-Control how soft the contact shadows will be.
-Contact shadow blurring does not match light’s physical size.
+- Controls how soft the contact shadows will be.
+Contact shadow blurring does not match a light’s physical size.

-Pixel thickness used to detect occlusion.
-Treat any potential occluder to be this thick.
+- Pixel thickness used to detect occlusion, treating any potential occluder as this thick.